laceyp99/EQChain2/README.md

 # Requirements

-To use this audio plugin, you will need a Digital Audio Workstation (DAW) that supports VST, VST3, or AU plugin formats.
+To use this audio plugin, you will require a Digital Audio Workstation (DAW) that supports VST, VST3, or AU plugin formats.
 The plugin was built and tested on Windows, but should also work on Mac and Linux systems.

 # Installation